Marcia Klepac: Risk Taking in the World of WM

 - And finally, being grateful for the dedicated researchers (Drs.
 Ghobrial, Treon, Frankel, Gertz, Badros and Hill) who made these cutting-edge treatments available to me as a WM patient

-At the risk of being labelled “the patient from hell,” I followed my instincts and took a different path, one that I believe has made a difference….the journey continues.
+At the risk of being labelled “the patient from hell,” I followed my instincts and took a different path, one that I believe has made a difference in longevity.
+My WM journey continues with a cutting-edge combo treatment and a solid dose of realistic hope along the way.